Ismail Nabeel, MD

 Research Topics:Bioinformatics, Computer Simulation, Occupational Health, Patient Care, Spine

-Ismail Nabeel, MD, MPH, FACOEM, serves as Deputy Medical Director of Employee Health, Safety and Wellness for the Mount Sinai Health System and as Deputy Medical Director of the Mount Sinai Selikoff Centers for Occupational Health, specializing in the prevention, diagnosis, and treatment of work-related injuries and illnesses.
-He is also an Assistant Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai.
-Considered an innovator in his field, Dr. Nabeel has a special interest in information technology and occupational disease surveillance.
+Ismail Nabeel, MD, MPH, FACOEM, serves as Deputy Medical Director of Employee Health, Safety and Wellness for the Mount Sinai Health System, specializing in the prevention, diagnosis, and treatment of work-related injuries and illnesses.
+He is an Associate Professor in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai.
+Dr. Nabeel has a special interest in evolving Information Technology Artificial Intelligence, Machine Learning, Impact of Climate Change in working population and Occupational and Enviorinmental diseases.

 Prior to joining Mount Sinai, Dr. Nabeel served for five years as a Clinical Assistant Professor of Occupational Medicine and Internal Medicine at the Ohio State University Wexner Medical Center.
 He previously set up an occupational medicine program at the Greater New Bedford Community Health Center in Massachusetts.